The Great Control Room Debate: Software vs. Hardware. Which Architecture Wins?

 Rethinking your control room architecture?
 We break down how hardware-centric approach and software-centric approach shape the way information is displayed, managed, and shared on video walls and why control room architecture matters for future operations.

 Control rooms have always reflected the technology of their time.
-Early environments were built around physical gauges, permanently installed displays, and dedicated hardware designed to show a limited set of signals as reliably as possible.
+In the late 20th and early 21st century, environments were built around physical gauges, permanently installed displays, and dedicated hardware designed to show a limited set of signals as reliably as possible.
 Operators interacted directly with physical hardware, manual switches, levers, patch panels to monitor and manage systems.

 WI-AA Control Room and Computer, 1970